 Katherine became known as much for her feet as her vocal chords in 2012 when she took part in US television show Dancing With The Stars.
 What's more, she finished in second place!

 In 2013 Katherine toured Europe with the operatic four-piece Il Divo.
 Fans were treated to plenty of duets on songs from both artists' varied careers.

-In a Classic BRITs exclusive, Katherine will return to the stage for her first television performance since the happy news of the birth of her second child with husband Andrew Levitas.
-The performance will be broadcast on ITV on Sunday 17 June at 10.30pm.
+On 17 June, Katherine returned to the stage for her first television performance since the happy news of the birth of her second child with husband Andrew Levitas.
+She performed the popular song 'Never Enough' from The Greatest Showman.